SplitScreen-Me/splitscreenme-www/docs/protoinput.md

 One important function call is `ProtoInput.SetRawInputBypass(player.ProtoInputInstanceHandle, true or false);`.
 This will let any raw input be forwarded to the game, regardless if the input device is selected or not.
 Note you must still have the RegisterRawInputDevices and GetRawInputData hook **enabled**.
 This function is important in games that use raw input in the menus, for example, so then you can use 'real' input when the input is unlocked.

 For a full example, this will default to not injecting any hooks, then install almost everything when input is locked, and uninstall it if input is locked again.
-Copy-pasting this example should usually be enough for most scripts.
+Copy-pasting this example should usually be enough for most handlers.

 ```js
 Game.SupportsMultipleKeyboardsAndMice = true;